Administering Special Needs Trusts and Preserving Public Benefits

 Supplemental Security Income

 SSI is simpler than Medicaid in large part because it’s federal and the same rules should apply nationwide, but it’s far from simple.
-In some instances local SSA offices come up with different interpretations of the rules, but this is not the norm.
+In some instances, local SSA offices come up with different interpretations of the rules, but this is not the norm.
 In essence, under SSI every dollar of income above $20 a month paid directly to the SSI beneficiary is offset by a one dollar decrease in SSI benefits.
 So special needs trusts should never make distributions directly to beneficiaries receiving SSI.
-Payments made on behalf the beneficiary are not counted, with two important exceptions: payments for food or housing are considered to be in-kind income and again there’s an offset of one dollar of SSI for every dollar of value received.
+Payments made on behalf the beneficiary are not counted, with two important exceptions: payments for food or housing are considered to be in-kind income and, again, there’s an offset of one dollar of SSI for every dollar of value received.
 (This used to include clothing as well, but not anymore.)
-Fortunately, there’s a cap on the offset of $245 a month (in 2017).
-So, even if a trust is paying rent of $1,500 a month for an SSI beneficiary, he will receive all but $245 of his monthly SSI benefit, a reasonable trade off to be able to live in a decent place.
+Fortunately, there’s a cap on the offset of $257 a month (in 2020).
+So, even if a trust is paying rent of $1,500 a month for an SSI beneficiary, he will receive all but $257 of his monthly SSI benefit, a reasonable trade off to be able to live in a decent place.

 These rules apply no matter where the income comes from, whether from a special needs trust or directly from parents or other relatives.
 The beneficiary has the obligation of reporting all income he receives.